Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 In other words, it is impossible to fully specify the semantics of the otherwise self contained SwComponentType.

+<-------------- multimodal context
+The diagram illustrates a simple AUTOSAR composition in which Application SW-Component A produces a data element “MyData”, consumes its own output for internal feedback, and forwards it to Application SW-Component B. RunA1 writes to a provided port and reads back the same data via a required port, while RunB1 reads the forwarded value.
+This use case motivates a combined PRPortPrototype to avoid redundant port definitions when chaining reads and writes across components.

+• Component hierarchy
+  – Two AtomicSwComponentType instances: Application SW Component A (with Runnable RunA1) and Application SW Component B (with Runnable RunB1).

+• Ports & interfaces
+  – A: AbstractProvidedPortPrototype P_MyData and AbstractRequiredPortPrototype R_MyData, both typed by a common DataInterface “MyData.”
+  – B: AbstractRequiredPortPrototype MyData (same DataInterface).
+  – One AssemblySwConnector links P_MyData to both R_MyData and B’s MyData port.

+• Data flow
+  – RunA1 writes “MyData” through P_MyData; the data is routed back into A via R_MyData (loopback) and out to B’s MyData port.
+  – RunB1 reads “MyData” via its required port.

+• Key AUTOSAR concepts
+  – Separate RPort/PPort prototypes, DataInterface, AssemblySwConnector, runnable-to-port data access (read/write).
+  – Highlights need for a PRPortPrototype to merge P/R roles.

+• Scenario
+  – Demonstrates self-feedback plus inter-component data provision, driving the justification for a unified PRPortPrototype. ---------------------->
 Figure 2.8: Use Case 2 for the existence of PRPortPrototype

 This means that only in the in best case one buffer for the data is needed.
 But depending on the mapping RunnableEntitys to OS tasks additional buffers may need to be allocated by the RTE to fully implement the implicit communication pattern.